aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 ###### Advantages of COAST
 - If you are already using Grafana for monitoring application metrics, you will be familiar with the tool inferface.
-- COAST will integrate with your existing Grafana dashboards.
+- COAST dashboards may integrate with your existing Grafana dashboards.
-- COAST has support for filtering by AWS account, service and AWS tags.
+- COAST dashboards habe support for filtering by AWS account, service and AWS tags.
 - COAST may be installed at the AWS Management Account (payer) or in a single linked account with [member CUR](https://aws.amazon.com/about-aws/whats-new/2020/12/cost-and-usage-report-now-available-to-member-linked-accounts/).

 ## Pre-requisites

 - AWS IAM Identity Center - [Amazon Managed Grafana requires authentication](https://docs.aws.amazon.com/grafana/latest/userguide/authentication-in-AMG.html).
 Our CloudFormation template configures the Grafana workspace with [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html).

-- AWS Data Exports - Currently COAST works with CUR Legacy.
+- AWS Data Exports - Currently most COAST dashboards are based on CUR Legacy.
 However, our templates give you the ability to deploy [CUR 2.0](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html) and [FOCUS (preview)](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-focus-1-0-aws.html)

 ## Suggested Configuration
-The COAST Data Export template enables you to create a CUR Legacy, [CUR 2.0](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html), and [FOCUS](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-focus-1-0-aws.html) (preview) reports.
-Our dashboards will require one of these Data Exports as a prerequisite.
+The COAST Data Export template enables you to create a CUR Legacy, [CUR 2.0](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html), and [FOCUS](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-focus-1-0-aws.html)(preview) reports.
+Our dashboards will require one or more of these Data Exports as a prerequisite.
 We recommend using our template to deploy these exports, as the template will also create the necessary [AWS Glue](https://aws.amazon.com/glue/) and [AWS Athena](https://aws.amazon.com/athena/) resources required for the Grafana dashboards to use as data sources.
 To backfill the cost and usage data in each report, you can open a support case.
 For more information on Data Exports backfill, refer to the [Data Exports User Guide](https://docs.aws.amazon.com/cur/latest/userguide/troubleshooting.html#backfill-data).

 ## Setup Overview - Deploy with CloudFormation

+[Data Export support in CloudFormation](https://aws.amazon.com/about-aws/whats-new/2024/03/aws-billing-cost-management-data-exports-cloudformation/) is currenlty limited to the  US East (N. Virginia) Region only, thus our deployment is only supported in the us-east-1 region.

 #### Data Exports Deployment
-The [provision-grafana-workspaces.yaml](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/blob/main/CloudFormation/provision-data-exports.yaml) allows users to provision Data Exports for a single account or an entire management (payer) account.
+The [provision-data-exports.yaml](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/blob/main/CloudFormation/provision-data-exports.yaml) allows users to provision Data Exports for a single account or an entire management (payer) account.
 Use this template to create CUR Legacy, CUR 2.0 and Focus (preview) reports.
 We recommend running three seperate CloudFormation stacks and provisioning all three reports.
 The template will also create a Glue Database, Glue Table and Glue Crawler to allow Athena to query the data.
 Athena is utilized by the Grafana plugin to make queries.

 Once the reports are provisioned you may open a support case to backfill data.
 See [Data Exports User Guide](https://docs.aws.amazon.com/cur/latest/userguide/troubleshooting.html#backfill-data).